Hermes Road Measurement System

 The Hermes Road Measurement System is the result of the EU-funded project Innovative, Highly Efficient Road Surface Measurement and Control System that was undertaken between August 2012 and July 2014.
 The project was funded through the European Union's Seventh Framework Capacities Programme that aimed at supporting research for the benefit of small-to-medium enterprises (SMEs).
 This is realised by cooperation between a group of SMEs from several European countries, working in collaboration with a number of research and technological development (RTD) institutes, collectively constituting the project's consortium.

-The Hermes system enables both the longitudinal and transversal profiles of a road to be simultaneously measured from a specially equipped vehicle travelling at normal road speeds.
+The Hermes system enables both the longitudinal and transverse profiles of a road to be simultaneously measured from a specially equipped vehicle travelling at normal road speeds.
 The developed approach has the advantage of eliminating the need for an inertial reference level, whilst improving accuracy of measurements by addressing errors otherwise resulting from the dynamics of a moving vehicle.
 An additional feature of this system is integration of the road profile measurements with their precise geographical location.